Why Your Managers Are Failing Gen Z

 The Brain-Aware Generation

-No surprise then too, that 82% of Gen Z say diversity and inclusion is very important at work – and 80% would be more likely to apply to employers with readily available neurodiversity resources.
+As a result, Gen Zers are more likely than older generations to report having a learning difference, being diagnosed with ADHD, or self-identifying as neurodivergent.
+No surprise, then, that 82 percent of Gen Z say diversity and inclusion is very important at work, and 80 percent would be more likely to apply to employers with readily available neurodiversity resources.

 The Training Gap Crisis